Top Dutch Solar Racing: Bambi

-In April, 2018, the demonstration car 'Bambi' was presented to the King Willem-Alexander on Kingsday in Groningen.
-The demonstration car was used to show the capabilities of the team and test innovation, which have later been implemented in the first solar car Green Lightning.
-One of these innovations, was the steering mechanism in which wires were used to steer the wheels.
+In April 2018, the demonstration car 'Bambi' was presented to the King Willem-Alexander on Kingsday in Groningen.
+The demonstration car was used to show the capabilities of the team and test innovations that have been implemented in the first solar car Green Lightning.
+One of these innovations, was the steering mechanism where wires were used to steer the wheels.